 While Dolby Vision may have been first, HDR10 is currently the most popular format, supported by a wide swath of TV makers.
 The format isn’t as technologically advanced as Dolby Vision’s theoretical specs, but then again, neither are most Dolby Vision-enabled TVs you can go out and buy right now.

 The HDR10 standard was codified by the Consumer Technology Association, the same group behind the annual Consumer Electronics Show.
 The spec currently uses 10-bit color depth, while Dolby Vision uses 12-bit.
-Both of these offer millions of colors per pixel, and the difference will be difficult to spot depending on how a given movie or TV show is mastered.
+Both of these offer millions of colors per pixel, and the difference will be difficult to spot, and will depend on how a given movie or TV show is mastered.
 Since one of the goals of HDR is to offer greater color volume, a higher color depth is desirable, at least in theory, but even 10-bit color depth is a major step up from the 8-bit color depth used in standard dynamic range TVs.

 While HDR10 plays it safer than Dolby Vision, it’s also more feasible for manufacturers to implement right now.